A Short History of SWLS

 Youth Services & Special Needs

 Services are coordinated by system consultants.
-These include the annual Summer Library Program, Continuing Education opportunities, grant writing assistance, program planning, and project development.
+These include Summer Library Program workshops, Continuing Education opportunities, grant writing assistance, program planning, and project development.

 Provides consulting and computer support for all 28 SWLS member public libraries (plus two branches).
-Twenty-seven of the 28 belong to NETSouthwest and share Ilumniar, a web-based, automated circulation system managed by SWLS.
+Twenty-seven of the 28 belong to NETSouthwest and share VERSO, a web-based, automated circulation system managed by SWLS.